fma2/pcp-intro-web-development-2016/content/pages/modules/1-introhtml.md

 		- Create a new directory ```reverse-3```
 		- Create a new html document within that directory: index.html
 		- Without worrying about styling, recreate the [Google](www.google.com) homepage using semantic HTML.
+		- When you're done, upload your code to your Github account.
+And, if you want, deploy it (i.e. host the page on Github pages)!
+[See how here](/resources/git-upload-and-deploy-pcp).
 	[![Reverse engineer Google](http://www.valuewalk.com/wp-content/uploads/2016/04/Google-World-Order.png)](http://www.valuewalk.com/wp-content/uploads/2016/04/Google-World-Order.png)
 	*Click image for larger view.*